levimaaia/emailler/README-emailler.md

 ## `EDIT.SYSTEM`

-EDIT is simple full-screen editor.
+EDIT is a simple full-screen editor.
 It uses Apple //e auxiliary memory to store the text buffer, allowing files up to 46KB to be edited.
 The command keys are similar to the popular AppleWorks word processor.

 <p align="center"><img src="img/edit-help.png" alt="Editor help page" height="400px"></p>